Laura190/ImageAnalysisWorksheets/ValidationAndMachineLearning/ValidationAndMachineLearning.md

 ### 🤔 Investigate
 - Can you improve the results by adding more labels and retraining the classifier?
-- In the setting menu of the Weka plugin, you can select or deselect different "Training features".
+- In the setting menu of the Weka plugin, you can select or deselect different ```Training features```.
 How does removing or adding a training feature change the results when you retrain the model?
 If you can't find these settings please ask.
 For more information about each feature, visit the Plugin webpage
 - When you are happy with the result, click Apply classifier and select a different image from the data set.
 Does the classifier work well for this image too?

 You can also train on multiple images: